MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/gather-information-using-tssv2-group-policy.md

 ## Prerequisites

-Refer [Introduction to TroubleShootingScript toolset (TSSv2)](introduction-to-troubleshootingscript-toolset-tssv2.md#prerequisites) for prerequisites for the toolset to run properly.
+Refer to [Introduction to TroubleShootingScript toolset (TSSv2)](introduction-to-troubleshootingscript-toolset-tssv2.md#prerequisites) for prerequisites for the toolset to run properly.

 ## Gather key information before contacting Microsoft support